petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

    very little effort from the team members.
    Practically speaking, this would mean executing a single command rather than a series of manual steps.
+   It may require a good deal of work from a computer, but not a human.

 ```mermaid
 flowchart LR